 Question In the reporting year.
-Facility 1 Facility 2 Facility 3 Facility 4 Facility 5 Facility 6 Facility 7 Facility 8 Facility 9 Facility Information , , , , , , ĺ , What is the name of the housing facility?
+Facility 1 Facility 2 Facility 3 Facility 4 Facility 5 Facility 6 Facility 7 Facility 8 Facility 9 Facility Information • ĺ • • , , , • , What is the name of the housing facility?
 Is the facility a medically assisted living facility?
 Yes or No. Was the housing facility placed into service during this program year?
-Yes or No. For housing facilities placed into service during this program year, how 0 0 0 0 0 0 0 0 0 many units were placed into service?
+Yes or No. For housing facilities placed into service during this program year, how C C) 0 (0 0 0 0 0 many units were placed into service?
 [Do not complete if facility placed in service in prior years.]
-Leasing Households and Expenditures Served by this Activity How many households received Permanent Facility-Based Housing 0 0 0 0 0 0 0 0 0 Leasing support for each facility?
-What were the HOPWA funds expended for Permanent Facility-Based 0 0 0 0 0 0 0 0 0 Housing Leasing Costs for each facility?
-Operating Households and Expenditures Served by this Activity How many households received Permanent Facility-Based Housing 0 0 0 0 0 0 0 0 0 Operating support for each facility?
-What were the HOPWA funds expended for Permanent Facility-Based 0 0 0 0 0 0 0 0 0 Housing Operating Costs for each facility?
-Other Housing Support Households and Expenditures Served by this Activity How many households received Other types of Permanent Facility- 0 0 0 0 0 0 0 0 0 Based Housing support for each facility?
-What were the HOPWA funds expended for Other types of Permanent 0 0 0 0 0 0 0 0 0 Facility-Based Housing for each facility?
+Leasing Households and Expenditures Served by this Activity How many households received Permanent Facility-Based Housing 0 O) 0 (o c 0 0 0 0 Leasing support for each facility?
+What were the HOPWA funds expended for Permanent Facility-Based O C) 0 (o c 0 0 0 0 Housing Leasing Costs for each facility?
+Operating Households and Expenditures Served by this Activity How many households received Permanent Facility-Based Housing 0 0 0 (0 0 0 0 0 Operating support for each facility?
+What were the HOPWA funds expended for Permanent Facility-Based 0 0) 0 (0 0 0 0 0 Housing Operating Costs for each facility?
+Other Housing Support Households and Expenditures Served by this Activity How many households received Other types of Permanent Facility- 0 0 0 (0 0 0 0 0 Based Housing support for each facility?
+What were the HOPWA funds expended for Other types of Permanent 0 O) 0 (0 0 0 0 0 Facility-Based Housing for each facility?
 For households served with Other Permanent Facility-Based Housing, what type of service were they provided?
-(150 characters) PFBH Deduplication How many households received more than one type of PFBH for each 0 O 1 0 ) c 0 0 C 0 facility?
-(Leasing, Operating, Other) Total Deduplicated Household Count 0 0 0 0 0 0 0 0 0 Income Levels for Households Served by this Activity 0 0 0 0 0 0 0 0 0 What is the number of households with income below 30% of Area 0 0 0 0 ) c 0 0 0 0 Median Income?
-What is the number of households with income between 31% and 50% 0 0 0 0 0 0 0 0 0 of Area Median Income?
-What is the number of households with income between 51% and 80% 0 0 0 0 0 0 0 0 0 of Area Median Income?
+(150 characters) PFBH Deduplication How many households received more than one type of PFBH for each C C) 0 o c 0 0 C 0 facility?
+(Leasing, Operating, Other) Total Deduplicated Household Count 0 0 0 0 0 0 0 0 0 Income Levels for Households Served by this Activity 0 0 0 0 0 0 0 0 0 What is the number of households with income below 30% of Area 0 0 0 o c 0 0 0 0 Median Income?
+What is the number of households with income between 31% and 50% 0 0 0) 0 0 0 0 of Area Median Income?
+What is the number of households with income between 51% and 80% 0 C 0 0 0 0 0 of Area Median Income?
 Sources of Income for Households Served by this Activity How many households accessed or maintained access to the following 0 0 0 0 0 0 0 0 0 sources of income in the past year?
-U U 0 U 0 J
+U U U U U 0 J